Homological stability for automorphism groups: Stability with twisted coefficients

 \begin{ex}[Induced $G_\infty^{ab}$-modules] If $F : \C_{A,X} \to \mathbb{Z}\operatorname{-Mod}$ is a coefficient system of abelian groups, and $U \leq G_\infty^{ab}$ is a subgroup, then $F(-) \otimes_{\mathbb{Z}} \mathbb{Z}[G_\infty^{ab}/U]$ is a coefficient system of $G_\infty^{ab}$-modules. \end{ex}

 \begin{ex}[Twisting by determinants] Let $R$ be a ring and $\G = fR\operatorname{-Mod}$ be the groupoid of finitely generated $R$-modules.
 This is a symmetric monoidal groupoid under direct sum, and $U\G$ is pre-braided monoidal (in fact symmetric monoidal) by Proposition~\ref{braidandsym}.
-The category $U\mathcal{G}$ is isomorphic to the category of finitely generated $R$-modules and split injections (see Section~\ref{GLnsec}).
+The category $U\mathcal{G}$ is isomorphic to the category with objects the finitely generated $R$-modules and morphisms the injective $R$-module homomorphisms equipped with a choice of splitting (cf.\ Section~\ref{GLnsec}).

 If $R$ is commutative, then there are determinant maps $\det : GL_n(R) \to R^\times$, which assemble to give a homomorphism $\det: GL_\infty(R)^{ab} \to R^\times$.
 This makes any $R$-module into a $\Z[GL_\infty(R)^{ab}]$-module in a canonical way.
-Hence if $F : U\mathcal{G}_{0,R} \to R\operatorname{-Mod}$ is a coefficient system, we get an associated coefficient system of $GL_\infty(R)^{ab}$-modules $\bar F : U\G_{0,R} \lra \mathbb{Z}[G_\infty^{ab}]\operatorname{-Mod}$, which, internalised, give the sequence of modules $\bar F_n^\circ = F_n^{(1)} := R \otimes_R F_n$ where $GL_n(R)$ acts via the determinant on the first factor and via the functoriality of $F$ on the second.
+Hence if $F : U\mathcal{G}_{A,X} \to R\operatorname{-Mod}$ is a coefficient system, we get an associated coefficient system of $GL_\infty(R)^{ab}$-modules $\bar F : U\G_{A,X} \lra \mathbb{Z}[G_\infty^{ab}]\operatorname{-Mod}$, which, internalised, give the sequence of modules $\bar F_n^\circ = F_n^{(1)} := R \otimes_R F_n$ where $GL_n(R)$ acts via the determinant on the first factor and via the functoriality of $F$ on the second.
 More generally, using the $k$th power of the determinant, $k \in \Z$, we obtain $GL_n(R)$-modules $F_n^{(k)}$. \end{ex}

 \begin{lem} The maps